 How Do You Stop Weight Gain During Menopause?

-The good news is that gaining several pounds of body weight during menopause is not something you have to worry about.
-By incorporating some easy diet routines, you can lose excess pounds, boost your fitness level and finally manage your weight.
-If you want to get started, below are some of the effective diet routines recommended.
+Although frustrating, the good news is that gaining several pounds of body weight during menopause is not irreversible.
+By incorporating some changes to your diet routine, you can lose excess pounds, boost your fitness level and finally manage your weight.
+Chances are it won’t be easy but if you want to get started, below are some of the more effective diet routines recommended.

 This diet was developed by an endocrinologist Dr. Henry Rawle Geyelin in 1921.
 It is a diet that contains moderate protein, high fat and extremely low carbs.
 When there is a high amount of fats and low levels of carbs, the body enters the ketosis state.
 This is the metabolic state where fats are converted by the liver into ketones.